Continuum: Efficient and Robust Multi-Turn LLM Agent Scheduling with KV Cache Time-to-Live: System Design

+\mypara{Varying Inference Engine Configuration} In order to show that \name is robust to varying inference engine configurations, we evaluate \name with different configurations of the inference engine.
+In Figure~\ref{fig:eval_batch_chunk}, we set the job per second to be 0.13 and vary the maximum batch size to compare \name with different baselines.
+As we can see, \name's improvement remains stable across different batch sizes.
+Moreover, in Figure~\ref{fig:eval_batch_chunk}, we vary the number of chunk size from 256 to 4096.
+We observe similar improvements across different chunk sizes.
+This demonstrates the robustness of our approach to different inference engine configurations.

-Figure \ref{fig:robust_study} evaluates our scheduler's robustness in multi-turn scenarios.
-We simulate more-turn scenarios on SWE-Bench by repeating the trace (1x to 5x) while inversely scaling the token lengths to preserve workload size and fit within the context window.
-With a request rate of 0.13 JPS and 200GB for DRAM offloading, the results show that baseline methods degrade as the number of turns increases.
+\mypara{Scaling Law for Turn Numbers} Figure \ref{fig:robust_study} evaluates our scheduler's robustness in multi-turn scenarios.
+We simulate more-turn scenarios on SWE-Bench by repeating the trace (1$\times$ to 5$\times$) while inversely scaling the token lengths to emulate more turns but make total token fit within the context window.
+With a request rate of 0.13 JPS and 200 GB for DRAM offloading, the results show that the baseline methods degrade as the number of turns increases.
 This is because the increased number of turns leads to more tool calls and longer overall execution times, exacerbating the scheduling challenges faced by traditional methods.
 In contrast, our approach maintains stable, low-latency performance, demonstrating its effectiveness for complex, many-turn agentic interactions.

-In Figure \ref{fig:mean_estimate_both}, we show how \name's tool call duration estimates improve as more data is collected.
-As the number of observed tool calls increases, the mean estimate converges to the ground truth, leading to better scheduling decisions and improved performance.
-In the graph we also demonstrate the 95\% confidence intervals, which shrink as more data is collected, indicating increased certainty in the estimates.
+\mypara{SSD Offloading} Similar to CPU offloading, SSD offloading offers bigger space but slower loading.
+We evaluate \name with extended SSD storage layer beyond CPU offloading using LMCache on SWE-bench workload with llama-8B on B200.
+As shown in Figure~\ref{fig:ssd}, \name consistently improves average delay compared with baselines when also utilizing disks of different sizes.